 On 7 August 2017, then Foreign Minister Bishop and then High Representative Mogherini signed the Framework Agreement between Australia and the EU, which builds upon the 2008 Australia-EU Partnership Framework.
-Once it enters into force (following ratification by all member states), the Framework Agreement will provide a platform for enhanced cooperation on a broad range of issues with the EU and/or the EU member states.
+The agreement entered into force on 21 October 2022 following ratification by Australia, the EU and all EU member states.
+It will provide a platform for enhanced cooperation on a broad range of issues with the EU and/or the EU member states.
 These issues include economic and trade cooperation, research and innovation, counter‑terrorism, development, non-proliferation, human rights, democracy promotion, climate change and environment, education and culture, and justice.
-Under a provision of the agreement provisionally applied between Australia and the EU, officials from both sides meet annually in the Joint Committee Meeting to advance cooperation.
+Since 2018, under a provision of the agreement provisionally applied between Australia and the EU, officials from both sides have been meeting annually in the Joint Committee Meeting to advance cooperation.

 The EU is an important partner for Australia in development cooperation activities, particularly in the Pacific where it is a significant donor.
-For further information on our work with the EU, see Australia's bilateral partnerships.
+See further information on Australia’s development program.

 The EU in Australia

 The EU has been represented in Australia since 1981 by a Delegation of the European Commission, now a Delegation of the European Union.
 The Delegation's role is to represent the EU, to further develop bilateral relations, to inform the EU on political, economic, trade and development matters in Australia, to promote and protect the EU's interests and values, to spread knowledge, and to raise awareness of the EU in Australia.

 Bilateral trade and investment relationship